b-hayes/b-hayes/public/articles/BOPs.md

 # BOP: Brads Overriding Principles.
 Or "Basic" Overriding principle if the term catches on 😆

+**These views are my own and do not necessarily reflect the views of the companies I work for.**

 ## Top Level Error Handlers.
 No matter what language you're using ALL errors should be captured and clearly noticeable by developers. **No excuses!**